Silver State Classic Challenge: History

 Conceived by Steve Waldman, the event was first run on September 25, 1988, primarily as a showcase for vintage cars.
 With the assistance of the White Pine Chamber of Commerce and the Nevada Department of Transportation, a 90 mi stretch of State Route 318 was closed for the day, and approximately fifty cars took part.
 The following year, Big Red set the record of 197.99 mi/h was set by a 19‑year‑old driver named R. J. Gottlieb, driving a race-prepared Donovan big-block powered 1969 Chevrolet Camaro Z-28.
 This run was well documented in a Hot Rod article that year.
 In the years that followed, the organization became increasingly professional, with rules for safety, car preparation and driver experience becoming more stringent.

 An additional event has been run each May since 1991, called the Nevada Open Road Challenge.
-This follows the same format and rules as the Silver State Classic Challenge, but cooler weather can lead to higher speeds for the fastest cars.
+This follows the same rules as the Silver State Classic Challenge, but on a shorter 60 mile course which is run once in each direction, with a break between the two runs when drivers and navigators have the option to swap positions.